 PREPARE: Keep raw meats, eggs, and poultry separate from other foods in grocery bags, on the counter, and during preparation.

 COOK: Use a food thermometer to check if meat is fully cooked and reached the internal temperature required to kill harmful bacteria.
 Once cooked, keep hot food hot and cold food cold.

 STORE: Refrigerate leftovers within two hours to reduce the risk of bacterial growth.
 Consume or freeze within 3-4 days.

 Poisonous mushrooms often resemble mushrooms that are safe to eat.

 Cooking mushrooms will not remove or inactivate toxins.

 Do not ingest any wild mushrooms unless you are 100-percent sure that they are safe to eat.

-Remember, if you have any questions about safe food preparation, or if you or someone you know suspects food poisoning, call the Poison Help hotline at 1-800-222-1222 to speak to an expert at your local poison control center.
+Remember, if you have any questions about safe food preparation, or if you or someone you know suspects food poisoning, call the Poison Help line at 1-800-222-1222 to speak to an expert at your local poison center.
 You can also get help via the online tool, PoisonHelp.org.